Kammaṭṭhāna: Etymology and meanings

 Its most basic meaning is as a word for meditation, with meditation being the main occupation of Buddhist monks.
 In Burma, senior meditation practitioners are known as "kammatthanacariyas" (meditation masters).
 The Thai Forest Tradition names itself Kammaṭṭhāna Forest tradition in reference to their practice of meditating in the forests.

 In the Pali literature, prior to the post-canonical Pali commentaries, the term kammaṭṭhāna comes up in only a handful of discourses and then in the context of "work" or "trade."

-Buddhaghosa uses "kammatthana" to refer to each of his forty meditation objects listed in the third chapter of the Visuddhimagga, which are partially derived from the Pāli Canon.
-In this sense "kammatthana" can be understood as "occupations" in the sense of "things to occupy the mind" or "workplaces" in the sense of "places to focus the mind on during the work of meditation".
-Throughout his translation of the Visuddhimagga, Nanamoli translates this term simply as "meditation subject".
+Buddhaghosa uses kammatthana to refer to each of his forty meditation objects listed in the third chapter of the Visuddhimagga, which are partially derived from the Pāli Canon.
+In this sense kammatthana can be understood as "occupations" in the sense of "things to occupy the mind", or as "workplaces" in the sense of "places to focus the mind on during the work of meditation".
+Throughout his translation of the Visuddhimagga, Ñāṇamoli translates this term simply as "meditation subject".